Updated at 12:30 p.m. Friday, May 22, 2020

 What about business travel?

 All University business travel is suspended.
 This means that all travel inbound and outbound for the rest of the spring semester, no matter when it was arranged or when it will occur, is suspended.
 Exceptions may be approved by vice presidents when travel is critical to the University’s mission.
 For example, a faculty member traveling to a conference this semester must receive permission from the provost, making the request through the individual's dean.
-In addition to vice presidential approval, authorization must be granted by the President’s Office after review by the International Travel Safety Committee, which is charged to review all travel to Level 3 and 4 areas as well as CDC Level 3 areas.
+In addition to vice presidential approval, authorization must be granted by the President’s Office after review by the International Travel Safety Committee, which is charged with reviewing all travel to Level 3 and 4 areas as well as CDC Level 3 areas.

 Are all events canceled?